 - Fully-featured Linux GUI

 - Not great for less experienced users

 More aimed at confident users, Private Internet Access offers solid, good-value privacy and anonymity while you’re online.
 It comes with features to block ads and tools that companies use to track your internet activities.

 A built-in killswitch will automatically halt any activity should you lose your VPN connection, ensuring that it won't be transmitted over your standard ISP network.

 In advanced features, you'll find the Mace option, which provides tools for blocking online adverts and disabling any tracking tools that companies may use.

-- PC app isn't user friendly
+- PC app isn't very user friendly

-- Better-suited to technically confident users
+- Better-suited to tech-savvy users

-- Long distance speeds suffer
+- Long-distance speeds suffer

 A great value VPN that also has a decent free offering, Windscribe is a fantastic choice for anyone who already knows their way around a VPN.